enriquepablo/nlproject/docs/time2.rst

   >>> kb.extend()
   1

-Now, to make time advace within nl's knowledge base, we have to execute the function ``now``.
+Now, to make time advace within nl's knowledge base, we have to execute the function ``now``, and we can see that:

   >>> from nl import now
   >>> now()